digiaonline/react-boilerplate/docs/02-best-pratices.md

 ## Scripts

 Use [npm scripts](https://docs.npmjs.com/misc/scripts) to define scripts for your application.
 The `start` script should start your application and the `test` script should run your test suite.
-You should also define a `dev` script that runs the application in development mode.
+You should also define a `dev` script that runs the application in development mode and a `compile` script that builds the application for production use.
 Feel free to define additional scripts if necessary.

+**Protip:** Remember to test your production build every now to make sure that it works.

-Traditional task runners such as [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) should be avoided at all cost, because they are usually unnecessary.
+**Note:** Traditional task runners such as [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) should be avoided at all cost, because they are usually unnecessary.

 ## Testing